 No time in Denison would be complete without visiting the birthplace of its favorite son, Dwight D. Eisenhower, a five-star general and 34th President of the United States.
 Eisenhower was born in a modest two-story home in 1890, and although his family moved away just 18 months later, Denison adopted him as one of their own.
 The town purchased the home in 1946, and the site became a state park in 1958, during Eisenhower’s presidency.
 Today, the house, part of the Eisenhower Birthplace State Historic Site, is full of photographs and other artifacts that tell the story of Eisenhower’s military career and the impact he had on the world as president.
 The museum is open Tuesdays through Sundays year-round, and guided tours are available.

 Explore Historic Downtown Denison

 Denison’s wide Main Street sits between block-long rows of colorful and ornately constructed arcade-style buildings that conjure an image of the old West.
 Today, these historic buildings house many of Denison’s one-of-a-kind stores, restaurants, and coffee shops.
 Needless to say, downtown Denison is the place to hang out while you’re in town.
 Want to do some shopping?
 Visit historic downtown Denison’s boutique clothing stores and antique shops, all full of interesting items you won’t see anywhere else.
-If you enjoy admiring fine paintings, photographs, sculptures, and other works, explore one of the several art galleries in downtown Denison, such as 416 West Studio and Mary Karam Gallery.
+If you enjoy admiring fine paintings, photographs, sculptures, and other works, explore one of the several art galleries in downtown Denison.
 Hungry yet?
 There are several restaurants and coffee shops in the area where you’ll find something to munch on.
 There’s so much to see and do in downtown Denison, you’ll need more than one trip to experience all of it.

 Denison, TX 75020